Guanfacine: Pharmacodynamics

-Guanfacine works by activating α2A adrenoceptors within the central nervous system.
+Guanfacine works by activating α2A-adrenoceptors within the central nervous system.
 This leads to reduced peripheral sympathetic outflow and thus a reduction in peripheral sympathetic tone, which lowers both systolic and diastolic blood pressure.

-In ADHD, guanfacine works by strengthening the regulation of attention and behavior by the prefrontal cortex.
-These enhancing effects on prefrontal cortical functions are believed to be due to drug stimulation of post-synaptic α2A adrenoceptors on dendritic spines. cAMP-mediated opening of HCN and KCNQ channels is inhibited, which enhances prefrontal cortical synaptic connectivity and neuronal firing.
+In ADHD, guanfacine is thought to work by strengthening the regulation of attention and behavior by the prefrontal cortex.
+These enhancing effects on prefrontal cortical functions are believed to be due to drug stimulation of post-synaptic α2A-adrenoceptors on dendritic spines, and are not dependent on activation of pre-synaptic α2A-adrenoceptors.
+Cyclic adenosine monophosphate (cAMP)-mediated opening of HCN and KCNQ channels is inhibited, which enhances prefrontal cortical synaptic connectivity and neuronal firing.
+In monkeys, guanfacine improves working memory, attention regulation, and behavioral inhibition, and these actions are independent of its sedative effects.
 The use of guanfacine for treating prefrontal disorders was developed by the Arnsten Lab at Yale University.